KediDili/VanillaPlusProfessions/features.md

 ### Museum Piece
 Double chance of receiving\nundonated artifacts or minerals\nfrom geodes & artifact troves.

+Note: This talent will automatically disable itself when you complete the vanilla museum.

 ### Explosive Personality
 Rocks destroyed by bombs have increased chance to drop additional geodes.